 If histologic examination detects the following, cutaneous vasculitis is confirmed:

-Treatment is first directed at any identified cause.
+Treatment of cutaneous vasculitis is first directed at any identified cause when possible (eg, hepatitis C causing cryoglobulinemia).
 If no cause is identified and vasculitis is limited to the skin, treatment is minimal and conservative.
 Support hose and antihistamines may be sufficient.
 If this treatment is ineffective, colchicine, hydroxychloroquine or dapsone, or a short course of low-dose corticosteroids can be tried.

 Rarely, stronger immunosuppressants (eg, azathioprine, methotrexate) are used, particularly if lesions ulcerate or if corticosteroids must be taken indefinitely to control symptoms.